Even your Teacher Needs Guidance: Ground-Truth Targets Dampen Regularization Imposed by Self-Distillation: Problem Setup

-where the last equality follows by Woodbury's matrix identity and definition of $\bK$.
+by Woodbury's matrix identity and definition of $\bK$.
 This solution can also be seen as a direct application of the Representer Theorem \citep{scholkopf2001generalized}.
 Let $\by^{(0)} \eqdef \by$, i.e. the original targets, and recursively define for the steps $\tau \geq 1$,

-Notice, the initial step ($\tau = 1$) corresponds to standard training by definition.
-Self-distillation treats the weighted average of the predictions, $\by^{(1)}$, from this initial model on $\X$, and the ground-truth targets, $\by$ as targets.
+for fixed $\alpha^{(\tau)} \in [0,1]$.
+Notice, the initial step ($\tau = 1$) corresponds to standard training by definition and as such is independent of $\alpha^{(1)}$.
+Self-distillation treats the weighted average of the predictions, $\by^{(1)}$, from this initial model on $\bX$, and the ground-truth targets, $\by$ as targets.
 This procedure is repeated as defined in \eqref{eq:beta_minimizer}-\eqref{eq:y_tau} and we obtain the self-distillation procedure as illustrated in Figure \ref{fig:self_distill}.
-Note, the extreme cases $\alpha = 0$ and $\alpha = 1$ corresponds to merely training on the predictions from the previous model, and only training on the original targets, respectively.
-Thus, $\alpha = 1$ is usually not of interest, as the same solution is obtained from all distillation steps, and self-distillation plays no role in this scenario.
+Note, the special cases $\alpha^{(\tau)} = 0$ and $\alpha^{(\tau)} = 1$ correspond to merely training on the predictions from the previous step, and only training on the original targets, respectively.
+Thus, $\alpha^{(\tau)} = 1$ is usually not of interest, as the solution is equal to a classical kernel ridge regression, and self-distillation plays no role in this scenario.
+We will often consider the special case of equal weights, $\alpha^{(2)} = \dots = \alpha^{(\tau)} = \alpha$, and if $\alpha = 0$ this corresponds to the setting investigated in \citet{mobahi2020selfdistillation} in a slightly different setup.
+Thus, some of the following results can be seen as a generalization of \citet{mobahi2020selfdistillation} to step-wise and non-zero $\alpha$.